 “Through a Rapist’s Eyes” is a well-intended list of tips, advice, and information aimed at helping women understand rapists, and how to avoid them.
-We’ll take a look at the information and offer our take on it.
+Here we offer a closer examination of this essay which has circulated for years.

 “THROUGH A RAPIST’S EYES” (PLS TAKE TIME TO READ THIS. it may save a life.)
 Click Share Button to share it on your Wall.

 It seems that a lot of attackers use some tactic to get away with violence.
 Not many people know how to take care of themselves when faced with such a situation.
 Everyone should read this especially each and every girl in this world.

 THOUGHT THIS WAS GOOD INFO TO PASS ALONG…

 Through a rapist’s eyes!
 A group of rapists and date rapists in prison were interviewed on what they look for in a potential victim and here are some interesting facts:

 1. The first thing men look for in a potential victim is hairstyle.
 They are most likely to go after a woman with a ponytail, bun , braid or other hairstyle that can easily be grabbed.
 They are also likely to go after a woman with long hair.
 Women with short hair are not common targets.

 Untrue.
 There is no evidence that hairstyle or length alters the target of a rapist.
 This seems to completely ignore the fact that most rapes are by a known assailant.